janaom/gcp-data-engineering-etl-with-composer-dataflow/README.md

 Let's move to Composer 2.
 Create a Composer 2 environment.

 The DAGs feature two operators: [DataflowCreatePythonJobOperator](https://airflow.apache.org/docs/apache-airflow-providers-google/stable/_api/airflow/providers/google/cloud/operators/dataflow/index.html#airflow.providers.google.cloud.operators.dataflow.DataflowCreatePythonJobOperator) and [BeamRunPythonPipelineOperator](https://airflow.apache.org/docs/apache-airflow-providers-apache-beam/stable/operators.html#python-pipelines-with-dataflowrunner).
-While the former is still available, it has been deprecated and is no longer actively maintained.
-Therefore, it is highly recommended to utilize the Beam operator as a superior alternative for optimal functionality and ongoing support.
+While the former is deprecated and no longer actively maintained, it is still available and functional.
+Although it is recommended to use the Beam operator for improved functionality and ongoing support, you can still try the deprecated operator.

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/9d918734-cd98-49eb-a973-586d6178d341)